scalableinternetservicesarchive/BaconWindshield/README.md

 # Bacon Windshield

-Bacon Windshield is the code name for our application that will give users the oppurtunity to find and compare surf waves in their nearby areas.
+Bacon Windshield is the code name for our application, that will give users the oppurtunity to find and compare surf waves in their nearby areas.

 [PivotalTracker](https://www.pivotaltracker.com/s/projects/1193860)